doongit/azure-scoutsuite-lab/ai-security-lab/ai-threat-model.md

 # AI Security Mini Threat Model

-This Streamlit and CLI lab calls an LLM while enforcing three core guardrails:
+This Streamlit and command-line interface (CLI) laboratory integrates a large language model (LLM) while enforcing three primary security guardrails:
-* Role-based access control, gating each action.
+* Role-based access control (RBAC) restricts each action based on user permissions.
-* Prompt filter that rejects ignore the rules attacks and exfiltration attempts.
+* A prompt filter rejects attempts to bypass established rules and prevents data exfiltration.
-* Secrets managed through `.env` so keys never sit in the repo.
+* Secrets, including API keys and passwords, are managed using a `.env` file to ensure sensitive values are not exposed in the repository.

 ## Flow
-`User` → `App` (RBAC check) → `Prompt filter` → `LLM API` → `Response`
+`User` → `Application` (RBAC verification) → `Prompt filter` → `LLM API` → `Response`

 ## Key risks and controls
 | Risk | Control | Notes | NIST AI RMF |